bwoodford/jsorry/README.md

 # Jsorry: Json Parser

-Simple recursive decent parser written in rust.
-This project was created for learning purposes and should not be used for real world use.
+Simple recursive decent parser written in Rust.
+This project was created for learning purposes and should not be used in a production environment.

-The only dependency is itertools, the rest is standard Rust.

 ## How to use this project